Heal Yourself and Become Superman with Specialized Probiotics

 What Are Probiotics

-Your GI tract is home to more than 100 trillion* bacteria, often referred to as microbiota, and the ecosystem that contains them, the microbiome.
+Your GI tract is home to more than 100 trillion* bacteria, often called microbiota, and the ecosystem that has them, the microbiome.

 Ponder this a moment — at 100 trillion* in number, the bacteria in and on you outnumbers your human cells by a factor of ten or more.
 As I wrote in the 100 Trillion Reasons Your Fat, Sick and Depressed: